 Additionally, the American Red Cross provides a training and certification course for potential CNAs.
 The learning environment is a hybrid of digital and classroom learning.

 To qualify for the class, you must:

 - TABE (reading and math assessment) or verification of High School diploma or GED

 - Completion of Red Cross physical form and TB test

 After you pass your CNA certification exam, you’re ready to start working in the nursing field.

-According to the Bureau of Labor Statistics, CNAs make on average $32,050 a year.
-Their salary depends on the region in which they live, experience and healthcare setting.
+According to the Bureau of Labor Statistics, the average CNA salary is $33,250 a year.
+Their salary depends on the region in which they live, their experience, and the healthcare setting.

 The demand for CNAs will only grow as the population ages.
 The BLS projects that between 2019 and 2029, the need for CNAs will grow 8%, which is faster than the average job growth rate.